What is a hybrid cloud?

-A hybrid cloud is a cloud computing environment that uses a mix of on-premises, private cloud and third-party, public cloud services with orchestration between these platforms.
+A hybrid cloud is a cloud computing environment that uses a mix of on-premises, private cloud and third-party public cloud services with orchestration between these platforms.
 This typically involves a connection from an on-premises data center to a public cloud.
-The connection also can involve other private assets, including edge devices or other clouds.
+The connection also can involve other private assets, including edge devices or other cloud services, such as storage.

 How do hybrid clouds work?

 In a hybrid cloud model, enterprises deploy workloads in private IT environments or public clouds -- including IaaS, PaaS and SaaS -- and can often move workloads and data between them as computing needs and costs change.
 This gives a business greater flexibility and more data deployment options.
 A hybrid cloud workload includes the network, hosting and web service features of an application.

 While the terms are sometimes discussed interchangeably, there are key differences between hybrid and multi-cloud models.
-A hybrid cloud creates a single environment in which to operate on-premises, private resources and in public cloud resources -- such as those offered by AWS, Microsoft and Google -- and the services offered by PaaS and SaaS providers.
+A hybrid cloud creates a single environment in which to operate on-premises private resources, public cloud resources -- such as those offered by AWS, Microsoft and Google -- and the services offered by PaaS and SaaS providers.
 A multi-cloud environment consists of two or more public cloud providers but does not require a private or on-premises component.
 For example, a business that deploys certain workloads in AWS and other workloads in Azure would be termed multi-cloud.

-Hybrid cloud computing enables an enterprise to deploy its most sensitive workloads in an on-premises cloud, connect to workloads and data sources hosted by independent SaaS and PaaS providers, and host less critical resources on a third-party public cloud provider.
-This approach allows organizations to get the best of both private and public cloud models.
+Hybrid cloud computing enables an enterprise to deploy its most sensitive workloads in an on-premises cloud, connect to workloads and data sources hosted by independent SaaS and PaaS providers, and host less critical resources on third-party public cloud PaaS and IaaS providers.
+This approach enables organizations to get the best of both private and public cloud models.

 The core benefits of hybrid cloud include the following:

 - Flexibility.
 Companies work with various types of data in disparate environments and adjust their infrastructure.
-A hybrid cloud setup uses traditional systems as well as the latest cloud technology, without a full commitment to a vendor.
+A hybrid cloud setup uses traditional systems alongside the latest cloud technology without a full commitment to a single vendor.
 Organizations can migrate workloads to and from their traditional infrastructure and a vendor's public cloud whenever necessary.

 - Agility and scalability.
-Hybrid cloud offers more resource options via a public cloud provider vs. an organization's physical data center.
+A hybrid cloud offers more resource options via a public cloud provider versus an organization's physical data center.
 This makes it easier to provision, deploy and scale resources to meet demand spikes.
-When demand exceeds capacity of the local data center, an organization can burst the application to the public cloud to access extra scale and capacity.
+When demand exceeds the capacity of the local data center and private cloud, an organization can burst the application to the public cloud to access extra scale and capacity.

 - Resiliency and interoperability.
 A business can run workloads redundantly in both private and public environments.
 Components of one workload can also run in both environments and interoperate, such as sharing a common data source.

 - Compliance.
 Organizations in highly regulated industries must follow restrictions on where data can reside, and this often means they cannot move certain workloads to the public cloud.
-With hybrid cloud, organizations can keep data in a private environment while operating workloads in the cloud, or they can operate workloads in a private data center and move data to and from the public cloud as needed.
-This allows companies to meet regulatory requirements and still benefit from the cloud's elasticity.
+With a hybrid cloud model, organizations can keep data in a private environment while operating workloads in the cloud, or they can operate workloads in a private data center and move data to and from the public cloud as needed.
+This lets companies meet regulatory requirements and still benefit from the cloud's elasticity.

 Other hybrid cloud advantages include consistency and support for greater standardization in IT management practices.